boto/boto3/CONTRIBUTING.rst

 Automated Tools
 ---------------
-The use of AI tooling for assisted development work is accepted and encouraged in this repository, but due to the volume of sumissions we ask that you observe the following rules:
+The use of AI tooling for assisted development work is accepted and encouraged in this repository, but due to the volume of submissions we ask that you observe the following rules:

 - All issue and pull request submissions to this repository that are sourced by